Dividend Yield Calculator

 Dividends

 All the electricity transmission companies have high dividend yields.
 That is because the business is pretty steady and not subject to demand fluctuations.
 People will continue to use electricity irrespective of the seasons or weather.
-Heating in winter and air conditioning in summer is common so are the usage of electric lights, water heaters and other appliances.
-The major cost for electricity companies is infrastructure which once in place only requires periodic maintenance.
+Heating in winter and air conditioning in summer is common so is the usage of electric lights, water heaters, and other appliances.
+The major cost for electricity companies is the infrastructure which once in place only requires periodic maintenance.
 The operations and maintenance costs are also fixed and predictable.

 The sector is highly regulated and pricing is fixed.
 Companies tend to have a monopoly in the region they operate i.e. they are the sole suppliers of electricity in that region so no competition.
 All of this contributes to a company which will provide regular dividends on a periodic basis with high probability.
 However as we had discussed before, dividend yield is neither an indicator of performance nor a way to evaluate companies suitable for growth.
 Another sector with stable demand, predictable growth and a duopolistic industry is beverages.